International Liaison and Communication MA

-This compulsory part of the course will help you to develop an understanding of the major components of research methodology: locating and using available research sources, (these will include, inter-alia, general and specialised libraries, reference works, indices and bibliographies, abstract services, and online databases; recording information and material collected; analysing data for reliability, comprehensiveness, bias and factuality; and finally assimilating material gathered into a dissertation.
+As one of the two research options, this module will help you to develop an understanding of the major components of research methodology: locating and using available research sources, which include general and specialised libraries, reference works, indices and bibliographies, abstract services, and online databases; recording information and material collected; analysing data for reliability, comprehensiveness, bias and factuality; and finally assimilating material gathered into a dissertation.

 As a result, you will have established research skills such as locating and using available research sources and being able efficiently to analyse the material that you have collected.
 For your dissertation you will be required to synthesise the skills, factual knowledge, methods and perspectives that you have acquired.
 You will also need to provide evidence of independent enquiry and a creative approach.
 Thus the Dissertation should accurately reflect both your personal development and the educational effectiveness of the course.

 This module considers current theories and practice of information processing, communication and interpretation and their relevance to global co-operation.
 It provides the knowledge and competencies needed to operate successfully in multi-cultural environments and examines, simulates and critically evaluates the techniques and strategies required to facilitate global bilingual/lingua franca advocacy and collaboration.
 It covers issues such as framing and reframing, active listening, and metacommunication.
 It also examines the ethical dimensions and challenges of international liaison.
 Particular emphasis is placed on the enactment of the role of the liaison official as facilitator, advocate and representative of others in a variety of professional contexts.